clj-kondo/hooks-workshop-clojured-2022/part-2/README.md

 ```

 Note that the macro in the `.clj_kondo` is identical to the macro we wrote.
 In
-real life, you will likely encounter macros that have to be adapted.
+real life, you will likely encounter macros that can be simplified.
+Our only
+goal here is to inform clj-kondo of the effects of the macro.
 Macros in
 `.clj_kondo` files are executed using [SCI](https://github.com/babashka/sci), a
 Clojure interpreter which allows sandboxed execution of code in the JVM and
 within the `clj-kondo` binary.
 Because the interpreter environment is